- Circle of learners Elders and advisors

 The program design grows from ceremony and operates as circle of learners, Elders, and advisors in a collective collaborative program of study, allowing for self-directed shared learning, in a multi-disciplinary program grounded in Indigenous practices, languages, knowledges, and methods.

-This program is deliberately different from conventional western academic programs in philosophy, epistemology, and delivery.
-There is no candidacy exam, students are encouraged to collaborate on research projects employing Indigenous knowledge and methodologies, and are invited to contribute to the growth of Blue Quills and Indigenous knowledge transfer by designing and delivering courses on campus.
-Regular gatherings of the cohort will support shared learning.
+This program is deliberately different from conventional euro-birthed academic programs in philosophy, epistemology, and delivery – it is grounded in ceremony and dialogue, learners as teachers, and there is no candidacy exam, students are encouraged to collaborate on research projects employing Indigenous knowledge and methodologies, and are invited to contribute to the growth of Blue Quills and Indigenous knowledge transfer by designing and delivering courses on campus.
+Regular gatherings of cohort will support shared learning.
 At the conclusion of the program students will make an offering to a circle of witnesses, presenting shared and individual portfolios.

 Is this program recognized?
 At Blue Quills we believe the most important recognition comes from our people, and we develop our programs with their guidance, input, and support.
-The degree is issued by Blue Quills.
+The degree is issued by Blue Quills and Blue Quills holds accreditation from the World Indigenous Nations Higher Education Consortium and the National Indigenous Accreditation Board.
 This program is an act of sovereignty — our ancestors took over this school with the firm conviction that we can do this for ourselves, that we have a responsibility for the education of our people and for the preservation of our knowledge and life-ways.
-Graduates have been acknowledged and accepted to teach at major public universities.
+Graduates employed at major public universities.

 Is this a PhD or Doctoral program?
 What is the difference?
-A Doctoral program is primarily applied learning and the PhD focuses more on the theoretical.
-Successful students will receive a Doctorate of iyiniw pimâtisiwin kiskeyihtamowin.
+This is a Doctoral program which is primarily applied learning and a PhD focuses more on the theoretical.
+Successful students will receive a Doctorate of iyiniw pimâtisiwin kiskeyihtamowin (ipkDoc).

 What about the class schedule?
-The first activity will be a cultural camp in September where students will collectively build a ceremonial lodge and participate in ceremony and dialogue.
+The program spans 5 years, and the cohort will meet in the fall, winter, spring, and summer, for one week (Monday to Friday) each season, and participate in ceremony and dialogue.
 Learning happens everywhere all the time.

 Please look at the checklist below to see what is required to enroll.